freerange/site/soups/weeknotes/week-338-links.snip.markdown

 Watching one of the recent lightning storms in London recently led me to read more about the science behind the VLF experiments that I ran on an [Antarctic research station](http://antarctica.ac.uk/about_bas/our_history/stations_and_refuges/faraday.php) in the 90s.

-[Whistlers](https://en.wikipedia.org/wiki/Whistler_\(radio\)) are caused by some of the radio frequencies emitted by a lightning strike escaping through the ionosphere and travelling along the earth's magnetic field lines, returning through the ionosphere into the other hemisphere.
-During flight lower frequencies travel slower than higher ones and when translated into audio frequencies by a VLF receiver, you hear the [characteristic descending tone of a whistler](https://www.youtube.com/watch?v=FeuI8AJMIxU).
+VLF [whistlers](https://en.wikipedia.org/wiki/Whistler_\(radio\)) are caused by some of the radio frequencies emitted by a lightning strike escaping through the ionosphere and travelling along the earth's magnetic field lines, returning through the ionosphere into the other hemisphere.
+During "flight" lower frequencies travel slower than higher ones and when translated into audio frequencies by a VLF receiver, you hear the [characteristic descending tone of a whistler](https://www.youtube.com/watch?v=FeuI8AJMIxU).

 ### [Announcing Lotus v0.4.0](http://lotusrb.org/blog/2015/06/23/announcing-lotus-040.html)